|Coordinates:||0.8054 N 77.5859 W|

 This daring achievement of structural engineering was built by Ecuadorian engineer Gualberto Pérez and Lucindo Espinosa from Pastaza.
 Works were paid by the contributions of many faithful from Colombia and Ecuador.

 The church rises 100 m high from the bottom of the canyon.
 Church itself is 27.5 m long and 15 m wide.
-It is built in Gothic Revival style, with the characteristic vaults.
+It is built in Neo-Gothic style, with the characteristic vaults.
 It is adorned with stained glass made by Italian Walter Wolf.
 In the nave of the church stands a painting of Virgin of the Rosary painted by an unknown painter.

 The enormous basement part is built in Neo-Romanesque style.

 The bridge towards the church is located 50 m above the river, it is 20 m long and 17 m wide, has two arcs.
 This bridge forms an impressive plaza in the front of the church.

 In 1951 Roman Catholic church authorized the Nuestra Señora de Las Lajas Virgin, and the church was declared a minor basilica in 1951 - now one of 26 such minor basilicas in Colombia.

 Piligrims are coming to this shrine throughout the year.
 Numerous plaques on the rocks around the church tell about the cases of miraculous healings.